samsz2018/CiCd-deploy/README.md

 # cicd-deploy
-This is a test page for github deploy let's change it again.
+This is a test page from github repository.